r202-coe-psu/flask-boilerplate/README.md

 Flask Project template for R202 lab

 ### How to use it?
-First you need to install cookkiecutter and poetry
+First you need to install cookiecutter and poetry
 ```
 $ sudo apt install cookkiecutter poetry
 ```